I Left Belize Sunburnt & Happy

 More relaxed.

-The entire island basically operates on the understanding that nobody is in a rush.
+The island seems to operate on the shared understanding that nobody is in a hurry.

-The Lazy Lizard Was Exactly The Kind Of Place Backpackers Love
+The Lazy Lizard Was Exactly What Backpackers Love

 Sunburned people drinking rum punch all afternoon while jumping into the water between conversations.